erizov/Professor/semester_2/lecture_06_solid_principles/dependency_inversion/README.md

 ### Short Description

 A reusable solution to a commonly occurring problem in software design.
+Solves problems like code organization, maintainability, and design consistency.
+Example: Using Factory pattern to create different types of payment processors without exposing creation logic.
+Works by providing proven design structures that address specific design problems in object-oriented programming.

 **Key Characteristics:**
 - **Time Complexity**: Varies